PSA AXR Series: One Fire Control, Endless Configurations at SHOT Show 2026 header image

 The real value proposition becomes clear when you consider the full system: buy one MFC, and you can run it in a duty-size handgun, compact carry gun, Icarus competition frame, or a quick-deploy PDW.
 That's four distinct platforms from a single serialized unit.

 Notably, none of these platforms are AR-15 based.
-The SSP rifle and pistol use their own operating system, the shotgun is a proprietary receiver, and the handguns/PDW share the P320-inspired modular approach.
+The SSP rifle and pistol use their own proprietary operating system (not compatible with AR-15 lowers), the shotgun is a proprietary receiver, and the handguns/PDW share the P320-inspired modular approach.
 PSA is clearly positioning the AXR line as something distinct from their existing Dagger and AR product families.
+A future Jackal update will still utilize the milspec AR-15 platform for those who want that compatibility.